Who is BankOpen?

 What Is FinTech and Why it matters?

 For Asia, neo-banking might be a comparatively newer concept, but globally, the experiments with neo-banking have been done by major global banks for close to a decade now and the trend has since then, caught up the entire world.
-Very recently, banks and FinTech companies have started to support each other in this venture to promote digitization, hence easing the banking experience for millions of micro-entrepreneurs and homepreneurs.
+Very recently, banks and FinTech Mobile App companies have started to support each other in this venture to promote digitization, hence easing the banking experience for millions of micro-entrepreneurs and homepreneurs.

 Some other Indian neo-banks like BankOpen include- NiYO, 811 by Kotak, Yono by SBI and InstantPay.
 Monzo, a neobank from the UK, after garnering more than a million customers, is now reportedly going to enter the US market.
-Some other notable neo-banks across the globe are- Tyro Payments, Volt Bank and Xinja (Australia), bunq and N26 (Europe), Atom Bank, Revolut and Starling Bank (UK), Simple (USA) and WeBank (China).
+Some other notable fintech mobile apps across the globe are- Tyro Payments, Volt Bank and Xinja (Australia), bunq and N26 (Europe), Atom Bank, Revolut and Starling Bank (UK), Simple (USA) and WeBank (China).

 How BankOpen started?

 The startup was founded by serial entrepreneurs Anish Achuthan and his wife Mabel Chacko in 2016.
 They found the inspiration for BankOpen after having come across the financial issues faced by small businessmen across the country.
 In Ahmedabad, one of their clients, a small businessman has an average of 59 transactions from his customers in the firm’s bank account every few hours.
 Prior to using BankOpen, the firm had to juggle all day to figure out where these transactions originated from or went to.
 It was because, on their bank statement, they only see one-line description of a transaction’s detail.